-In case of presence of any acceleration clauses embedded in borrowing agreements with lenders/investors which are linked to downgrade in external credit ratings, the ALM profile of a NBFC can be severely distressed in case of such rating downgrades.
+In case of presence of any acceleration clauses embedded in borrowing agreements with lenders/investors which are linked to downgrade in external credit ratings, the ALM profile of an NBFC can be severely distressed in case of such rating downgrades.
 CARE Ratings, in its assessment of liquidity, does not take into account the presence of such rating-linked acceleration clauses.
 However, NBFCs have witnessed severe liquidity mismatches in such events which have translated into sharp deterioration in their liquidity profile upon trigger of such clauses.
 In such cases, the ratings will see a much sharper migration than otherwise.

-5. Resource Profile
+6. Resource Profile

 Resource base of the NBFC is analysed in terms of cost and composition.
-Proportion of deposits/ loans/ bonds in funding mix is examined.
-Ability to diversify funding sources is a key factor in rating of NBFCs.
+Proportion of deposits/ loans/ bonds in funding mix is examined along with the investor type.
+CARE Ratings also looks at the trend of raising resources through securitisation.
+The ability to diversify funding sources is a key factor in rating of NBFCs.
 Generally, the entities having major funding from different segments of the capital markets and overseas markets are considered having better diversification of resources.
-Average as well as incremental cost of funds is examined in the context of prevailing interest rate regime.
-Ability of the company to raise additional resources at competitive rates is examined critically.
-Stability of sources of finance is also an important indicator of the resource raising ability of the NBFC.
+Average as well as incremental cost of funds are examined in the context of prevailing interest rate regime.
+The ability of the company to raise additional resources at competitive rates is considered.
+Stability of sources of finance and trend in funding mix is also an important indicator of the resource raising ability of the NBFC.
 The managements' strategy for funding is examined in light of its appropriateness with its growth strategy, the assets class, maintaining buffer / head room for raising capital in the form of securitisation, tier II capital, etc. The funding mix should be prudent to the nature of assets.

-6. Management & Systems
+7. Management & Systems